 Chronic pain is a difficult issue to deal with.
 You wake up every day feeling less capable of doing what you need to — and want to — do due to your body’s physical limitations, all because of pain.
 You may feel that the only person who can begin to understand your troubles is your doctor, as friends and family members may not truly grasp your suffering.
+If you're struggling to manage your chronic pain on your own, don't worry, you're not alone.
+Pain management treatment can come in many forms, including joining a pain support group, which can have many benefits.
 If this describes your situation, you may be the perfect candidate for a pain support group.
 A pain support group can have many benefits, including the following.

 When you live with chronic pain, it is common to feel as if no one understands what you go through on a daily basis.
 Rather than trying to make them understand, you simply stick to yourself.
 If you are invited out, you might make excuses to stay at home or not participate in certain events that can cause the pain to flare up.
 This can be a hefty load for someone who simply wants to lead a normal life.
 At a pain support group, you are surrounded by people who have similar ailments and experiences.
 When you hear them speak about their pain, you can learn that you aren’t alone.